-Linguistic barriers with outbound calls can hurt your business just as easily as help it.
-If your outsource service provider employees are not familiar with certain cultures, idioms or phrases, it can cause frustration to the caller, contrary to what your house contact center is used to.
+Linguistic barriers with outbound calls may harm your business more than help it.
+If your outsource service provider employees are not familiar with certain cultures, idioms or phrases, the caller can become frustrated, as it is not the house call center they are used to speaking with.

 Many outsourcing companies have very rigid contracts.
 Often times these contracts are long-term deals and ask for very specific minimum requirements of service and payment.
-This can really put your company in a bind if you realize you have made a mistake in outsourcing to a particular company, or outsourcing at all.
-Unlike a troublesome employee which can be fired, the outsourcing company’s contract will keep you in business longer.
+This can put your company in a bind if you realize you've made a mistake in outsourcing to a particular company, or outsourcing at all.
+Unlike an employee with a troublesome track record who can be fired, the outsourcing company’s contract will keep you in tethered longer.